LeonidMem/ORMM/README.md

   * DeleteIndexQuery
   * ModifyColumnQuery
   * DeleteQuery
+* Throw an exception if table is going to be registered again

 \[1\] When I was designing ORMM, I thought that ORMM would only support **MySQL** and **SQLite**, so it hasn't abstract queries now.